AmpleForthGold/AmpleForthGold/README.md

 ## Project Goals
 AmpleForthGold is a decentralized elastic supply protocol based on the [*Ampleforth/uFragments*](https://github.com/ampleforth/uFragments) Implementation.
 It maintains a stable unit price in gold by adjusting supply directly to and from wallet holders.
 For a complete description of the protocol and the rationale behind the project, you can read [**the Gold Paper**](https://raw.githubusercontent.com/AmpleForthGold/AmpleForthGold/master/TheGoldPaper.pdf).

+## Website
+The offical [**AmpleForthGold**](https://ampleforth.gold/) website can be found [here](https://ampleforth.gold/).

+## Purchase of AAU tokens
+AmpleForthGold AAU ERC20 tokens can be purchased on [Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0x8E54954B3Bbc07DbE3349AEBb6EAFf8D91Db5734).

 ## Key Dates
 ### 2020/08/25 Initial Token sale, initial liquidity available.
 On the above date, AmpleForthGold tokens will be available for purchase.
-Initial liquidity will go live on [*UniSwap*](https://uniswap.org/) on 25th August 2020.
+Initial liquidity will go live on [*UniSwap*](https://app.uniswap.org/#/swap?outputCurrency=0x8E54954B3Bbc07DbE3349AEBb6EAFf8D91Db5734) on 25th August 2020.
 This will be 10% of the AAU tokens in existence.
 The tokens will not be rebased initially and will be freely available to all.
 Read [**the Gold Paper**](https://raw.githubusercontent.com/AmpleForthGold/AmpleForthGold/master/TheGoldPaper.pdf) for details on the distribution of tokens.

 Exact time shall be 12:12am NZST on 25th August 2020.